-Next, you can use the upgrade window to upgrade the affected data.
-To do this, first, start an upgrade window.
-Note that the database must be opened in UPGRADE mode before you can execute DBMS\DST.BEGIN\UPGRADE.
-In Oracle RAC, only one instance can be started.
-BEGIN\UPGRADE upgrades all dictionary tables in one transaction, so the invocation will either succeed or fail as one whole.
-During the procedure's execution, all user tables with TSTZ data are marked as an upgrade in progress.
+Execute DBMS_DST.BEGIN_UPGRADE.
+In Oracle RAC, all instances must be running.
+BEGIN_UPGRADE upgrades all dictionary tables in one transaction, so the invocation will either succeed or fail as one whole.
+During the procedure's execution, all tables with TSTZ data are marked as an upgrade in progress.
+You cannot add tables containing TSTZ columns to the database, nor can you add TSTZ columns to existing tables.
 See Oracle Database Upgrade Guide for more information.